 - Stoma and Colostomy Management

-This course, whilst geared towards new graduate nurses, is open to any nurse holding unrestricted AHPRA registration who is looking for further support as they begin a career working within acute care.
-This can include overseas nurses with a gap in practice, Australian nurses with a gap in practice, new graduate nurses from Australia or overseas, or nurses from Australia or overseas with non-acute-care experience (e.g. aged care or general practice) who are wanting to work within acute care.
+This course, whilst geared towards new graduate nurses, is open to any nurse holding unrestricted AHPRA registration who is looking for further support as they begin a career working within hospital settings.
+This can include overseas nurses with a gap in practice, Australian nurses with a gap in practice, new graduate nurses from Australia or overseas, or nurses from Australia or overseas with non-hospital settings experience (e.g. aged care or general practice) who are seeking gain work within hospitals.

 Course Dates for 2019

 May 20, June 17, July 22, August 12, September 2, October 14, November 4

 Please contact us for course fees and information on our flexible payment plans.

 - Duration 4 weeks

 - Skill level Open to all Registered and Enrolled Nurses in Australia